dragonrossa/PAW-Person-at-Work/README.md

 **Task**

-`Add some task to projekt or some employee.`
+`Add some task to project or some employee.`

 **Employees**